Last Updated on June 29, 2021 by Henry John

-This is one of the obvious disadvantage of self-driving cars.
+This is one of the obvious disadvantages of self-driving cars.

 Forget Uber and Lift drivers that will lose their jobs because of self-driving cars.
-There are approximately 3.5 million professional truck driver in the United States alone.
-If trucks becomes fully autonomous, those 3.5 million truck drivers are going to lose their jobs.
+There is approximately 3.5 million professional truck driver in the United States alone.
+If trucks become fully autonomous, those 3.5 million truck drivers are going to lose their jobs.

 Now, remember Uber, there are currently 3 million Uber drivers globally and the number is trending upwards, with self-driving cars, these Uber drivers are going to have to look for another job.